real-digital/esque-wire/README.md

 A complete and user oriented implementation of the kafka wire protocol.

 # Features
-## Supports all Api endpoints
+## Supports all Api get_endpoints
-Since the code for the API endpoints is automatically generated, this library supports *all* of them.
+Since the code for the API get_endpoints is automatically generated, this library supports *all* of them.
 If a new one comes along, its implementation is just one code execution away.
 Also the field documentation is extracted from Kafka source code if there is one.